Cutting through your MLA’s spin on old-growth forests

 The BC government uses this claim to downplay concerns about old-growth logging.
 There are about 57 million hectares of forests in BC, and around 13 million are considered old-growth (it has never been logged).
 But here’s the thing: the majority of that 13 million hectares is not what we think of as old-growth — huge trees and high biodiversity.
 Much of it is high elevation or coastal bog forest with small, stunted trees, less biodiversity, and less of the value that old-growth forests hold.
 It’s not that these ecosystems aren’t important, but they are vastly over-represented, both in remaining old-growth and protected areas.

 These forests with smaller trees are less valuable to the logging industry too.
-More than half of all remaining old-growth (around 6.6 million hectares), is defined as uneconomical to harvest.
-Another 4.4 million hectares are currently protected (in national parks, provincial parks, old-growth management areas, wildlife areas and other forms of protection).
+More than 40% of all remaining old-growth (around 5.5 million hectares), is defined as uneconomical to harvest.
+Another 4.5 million hectares are currently protected (in national parks, provincial parks, old-growth management areas, wildlife areas and other forms of protection).
 Again, much of this is low-productivity forests with small trees.

-The remaining 3 million hectares remain open to logging and are actively threatened.
+The remaining three million hectares remain open to logging and are actively threatened.

 In terms of the most productive old-growth forests with the biggest trees, only 415,000 hectares remain — less than 1% of the total forested area in BC, again as assessed by Holt, Price and Daust.